dbrgn/svg2polylines/README.md

 The return value indicates errors during processing.
 You **must** check it before accessing the `polylines` and `polylines_len` pointers.
 If it equals `0`, then processing was successful.

+Make sure to free the memory again with `free_polylines` once you're done.

 ## Usage: C